You are here

 Additional Operating Systems

-Note: These instructions have been tested with MacOS 10.9 (Mavericks).
-Testing by CSSD has determined that older versions of the MacOS may not offer the same level of IPv6 functionality as MacOS 10.9.
+Note: These instructions have been tested with macOS 10.9 (Mavericks).
+Testing by Pitt IT has determined that older versions of the macOS may not offer the same level of IPv6 functionality as macOS 10.9.

 - Click on System Preferences in the dock.